davidmarkclements/v8-perf/readme.md

 ### Polymorphic vs monomorphic functions

 When we always input the same type of argument into a function (say, we always pass a string), we are using that function in a monomorphic way.
-Some functions are written to be polymorphic - which means that the same parameter can be handled as different hidden classes - so maybe it can handle a string, or an array or an object with a specific hidden class and handle it accordingly.
-This can make for nice interfaces in some circumstances but has a negative impact on performance.
+Some functions are written to be polymorphic - which means that the function will process object with different types, or as they are more frequently called "shapes" or "hidden classes".
+Processing objects with different shapes through the same code can make for nice interfaces in some circumstances but has a negative impact on performance.

 Let's see how monomorphic and polymorphic cases do in our benchmarks.